peterpilgrim/digital-javaee7-public/ch06/jsf-product-flow-stage2/README-GLASSFISH.md

 ==================

+*NOTE*

+Sadly, this project fails to run against GlassFish 4.1 or Payara server, because of a flaw in the JPA implementation: *EclipseLink*
+I strongly recommend that you run against WildFly 8 or better, because that application server uses Hibernate underneath.

+Peter Pilgrim (27-March-2015)

 This application runs best against a real database such as *MySQL*.
 So this reason, you need to set your application server *GlassFish*, *WildFly*, *Payara* with a JDBC Resource connector.

 These following instructions are for GlassFish, but the other web application server will similar configuration: